AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-other-features.md

 ---
-title: Other features in the Editor
+title: Additional features in the Editor
 description: Explore other features of the Editor in Adobe Experience Manager Guides.
 Learn how to use these features for improved authoring in Experience Manager Guides.
 exl-id: 1833b1e3-c7f1-4f2c-be35-235b65ba2f36
 feature: Authoring, Web Editor
 role: User
 ---
-# Other features in the Editor {#id2056B0B0YPF}
+# Additional features in the Editor {#id2056B0B0YPF}

 There are some other useful features in the Editor that you can make use of: